RequestNetwork/auto-comments/README.md

 This workflow uses `pull_request_target` to ensure it has the necessary permissions to comment on PRs.
 Since this event has access to secrets, the workflow is designed to only perform safe operations (commenting) and does not check out code from external PRs.

 The workflow requires a token with `org:read` permission to check organization membership.

+## Integration Testing

+For integration testing purposes, we maintain a separate [auto-comments-test](https://github.com/RequestNetwork/auto-comments-test) repository.
+This repository contains workflows that:

+1. Test actual PR events using the reusable workflow
+2. Allow manual simulation of different PR events
+3. Support testing different branches or versions of the workflow

+If you're developing changes to this workflow, you can test them using the integration test repository before merging to the main branch.

 ## License